The Best Things To Do in Downtown Manhattan

 At some point in the early ‘90s, Brooke Alexander and his wife split up, and he became the sole director/owner of the gallery.
 His wife, Carolyn Alexander, went on to join the gallery’s former director, Ted Bonin, to create the Alexander and Bonin Gallery in 1995.
 Yet still, the Brooke Alexander Gallery has become known for its influence on New York’s late-20th century art scene.
 In fact, these efforts were recognized in 1995 as the gallery was honored at the Smithsonian Institution.

-14 CANADA
+13 CANADA

 One of the pioneers of the Chinatown gallery scene, CANADA opened in 2000 and has been a major institution, not a typical gallery, ever since.

-see WebsiteAdd to myNY added15 Cast iron architecture
+see WebsiteAdd to myNY added -

 If you’re big into photography, then make sure to bring your camera to this neighborhood.
 SoHo fashion is some of the best fashion in the country and the art scene is top-notch as well.
 If photographing people isn’t your thing, then you also have the option of shooting the cast-iron buildings.